iriusrisk/startleft/docs/usage/REST-API.md

     iac_type:                   Required.
 Type of the IaC file: [CLOUDFORMATION, TERRAFORM] id                          Required.
 ID of the new project name                        Required.
-Name of the new project mapping_file                Required.
-File that contains the mapping between IaC resources and threat model resources.
+Name of the new project default_mapping_file        Required.
+File that contains the default mapping file between the diagram resources and threat model resources custom_mapping_file         Optional.
+File that contains the custom user mapping file between the diagram resources and threat model resources
 ```
 This endpoint accepts one or more IaC source files (currently [Cloudformation](../startleft-processors/iac/cft/CloudFormation-Quickstart.md)
-or [Terraform](../startleft-processors/iac/tf/Terraform-Quickstart.md)) and a mapping file, and generates an OTM with
+or [Terraform](../startleft-processors/iac/tf/Terraform-Quickstart.md)),a mapping file, and an optional custom mapping file, and generates an OTM with
 the resulting threat modeling content.

+???+ warning "mapping_file parameter is DEPRECATED"

+    In previous version mapping_file parameter was used instead default_mapping_file, now you can send one or the other until mapping_file  parameter is definitely deleted and only default_mapping_file will be accepted.

 ??? example "Example"
     === "Request"